 We exited through the back doors of the visitors center and made our way to Shelter B to meet up with our ranger and tour bus that would take us to the cave entrance.
-Since the caves maintain an interior temperature of about 58 degrees all year, we tied some hoodies around our waists (well, not my perpetually overheated husband) so we could pop them on if we got chilly inside.
+We found renting an instabus so convenient.
+Since the caves maintain an interior temperature of about 58 degrees all year, we tied some cool hoodies around our waists (well, not my perpetually overheated husband) so we could pop them on if we got chilly inside.

 Jasper kept talking about going inside of a "reaaaal cave!" and got excited when he realized he'd get to take a ride in the park's green school buses to reach the cave entrance.

 Ranger Julie met us at the shelter and gave us lots of important information about the tour, including safety information.
 We were told that at the end of the tour we would be required to walk over some black mats soaked in soapy water to help prevent the spread of white nose syndrome in the cave bats (not dangerous or transferrable to humans or pets, don't worry).
 Note that if you are wearing sandals or flip-flops, your feet will get wet when walking across the mats!